logeast/blog/content/about/index.md

 - Deployment and maintenance

-I translate and write articles about tech.
+I write articles about tech and any other interesting things.